NanaYCZ/MolSim/submission/week5/README.md

 #### Performance
 - we measured and profiled the performance of the execution of our parallel version with Intel's Vtune profiler and perf.
 Measurements were performed within a Linux environment on an AMD Ryzen 7 5700U without VTK output and logging enabled.
 We used gcc with the optimization level -O3 and the rayleigh-taylor instability in 3D(but tEnd=0.1 only).
 Measuring the runtimer for a different number of threads yields the following:

 <img src="https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/4ca80370-5db8-4231-827b-8cd11615734e" width="470">

 <img src="https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/0eb6813e-e02a-450b-9124-06af8a93a5d8" width="470">

 - it is important to know that the AMD Ryzen 7 5700U only has 16 logical CPU Cores, meaning only 16 threads can run truly parallel, this we can see in a later analysis as well.
 Therefore it is expected, that after more than 16 threads no further speed-up is gained, as there a never more than 16 threads running truely parallel.
 The graph shows, that more than 16 threads are even a bit slower than the execution of "only" 16 threads, likely because the additional software threads create overhead by context switches etc.
 - The linear trend of speed-up only remains until ~ 8 threads, altough already 8 threads don't provide the expected speed-up of 8.
 For 16 threads it becomes obvious, that the expected speed-up of 16 is not reached.
 When examining the scenario with 16 threads using Vtune, we get several statistics.
-The first one shows the how much logical CPU cores run in parallel for how long:
+The first one shows the how much logical CPU cores run in parallel for how long.

 ![grafik](https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/7097624b-2b8b-4aac-90a0-e70fcc9165e1)